- Food allergies are treated by strict avoidance of the food that causes symptoms.

 Having a food allergy means that your body is very sensitive to one or more of the proteins found in certain kinds of food(s).
 This is different than having intolerance or sensitivity to a particular type of food(s) thus, the treatment is different for each condition.
-The most common foods that trigger or cause an allergic reaction are: milk, eggs, soy, wheat, peanuts and/or tree nuts, shellfish and fish.
+The most common foods that trigger or cause an allergic reaction in the United States are: peanuts and/or tree nuts which include: walnuts, pecans, pistachios, cashews, and others.
+The second leading cause of food allergy is shellfish and fish; however, it’s important to remember that any food can cause a severe allergic reaction.
 A person can have a food allergy to one or more kinds of food.
 Traces of food can also be found in non-food items such as certain medicines and vaccines.

 What causes food allergy?

-An allergic reaction to food happens when your immune system responds to something you ate, drank, or breathed in.
-Your immune system makes certain antibodies towards the food.
-The antibodies then activate certain cells in your body to release chemicals called “histamines” into your blood.
+An allergic reaction to food happens when your immune system responds to something you ate, drank, or inhaled.
+Your immune system makes antibodies towards the food.
+These antibodies then activate certain cells in your body to release chemicals called “histamines” into your blood.
 Histamines target your nose, eyes, throat, stomach, and/or skin causing an “allergic reaction.”

 What are the most common symptoms of a food allergy?